Chapter 15 - Animations

 The Mesh class needs to be updated to allocate the new VBOs for bone indices and bone weights.
 You will see that we use a maximum of four weights (and the associated bone indices per vertex)

-In the main function we will iterate over the bone weights and modify the position and normals using the matrices, designated by the associated bone indices, and modulated by the associated weights.
-You can think about it like if each bone would contribute to position (and normals) modification but modulated by using the weights.
-If we are using static models, the weights will be zero so we will stick to original position and normals values.
+In the main function we will iterate over the bone weights and modify the position and normals using the matrices designated by the associated bone indices and modulated by the associated weights.
+You can think about it as if each bone would contribute to position (and normals) modification but modulated by using the weights.
+If we are using static models, the weights would be zero so we will stick to original position and normals values.